tstatler/doctools/guides/node/config/README.md

 **Required.**

 Use the `name` field to specify the name of app.
-An app's name is unique across all the apps of a user or organization.
-It will be used to ID the app when publishing/unpublishing to cloud, or setup the app through CLI commands.
+An app's name must be unique across all apps of a user or organization.
+It will be used to ID the app when publishing/unpublishing to the cloud, or setup the app through CLI commands.

 By default, this field is set to the name of the project when it was created.